 I have also just started the Job Ready short course "Employment and Communication Skills for STEM Students," to improve my public speaking skills and learn more about science communication in the public arena.

-I am planning on majoring in Human Structure and Function, so as to apply for medical school.
+I plan on majoring in Human Structure and Function, so as to apply for medical school.
 My desire to become a physician is born from a genuine interest in health sciences and growing up in a family affected by chronic illness.
 I am passionate and read widely about the intersection of science, philosophy, medicine and scepticism, and the role they play in rational discourse.
 I believe science promotion and acceptance is critical for the success of humanity and our environment.
-Psychiatry, bionics, biogerontology (ageing), global health, and even aerospace medicine (yes, I would like to be a doctor on Mars) all grab my attention.
+Psychiatry, bionics, biogerontology (ageing), global health, and even aerospace medicine all grab my attention.